TRAINING METHODS

 CORRECTIONS

 Punishment…oh the dreaded word in dog training.
-Corrections or punishment, when used appropriately, can help a dog understand their expectation and their environment much better.
+Corrections or punishment, when used appropriately, can help a dog understand their expectations and their environment better.
 Imagine a world where negative feedback didn’t exist.
 It would be absolute chaos!
 The same goes for our dogs; a dog without clear boundaries or corrections for known bad behavior will create chaos.
 It is our belief corrections are a normal part of the learning process.
 Once a dog proves that they understand a boundary or rule, then it is appropriate to maintain that boundary through rewards AND corrections.
 To make this clear: it is crucial that the dog understands the expectation BEFORE corrections come into the training.
 When used appropriately and in a neutral manner, corrections can help a dog advance their obedience, improve their understanding of their environment/expectations and strengthen their relationship with their owner.